geoschem/integrated_methane_inversion/docs/source/index.rst

    </p>

 .. important:: This is a prerelease of the Integrated Methane Inversion (IMI) user guide.
-   These pages are the most up-to-date and accurate instructions for the IMI, but they are still a work in progress.
+   These pages contain the most up-to-date and accurate instructions for the IMI, but they are still a work in progress.

    Contributions (e.g., suggestions, edits, revisions) would be greatly appreciated.
 See